parthasm/Viterbi-Bigram-HMM-Parts-Of-Speech-Tagger/README.md

 <Viterbi does worse than baseline>

-Output (Unknown word assigned tag ñ ìNOUNî)
-Fraction of errors (Baseline) : 0.0850150462798
-Fraction of errors (Viterbi) : 0.0850150462798
+Output (Unknown word assigned tag ‚Äì ‚ÄúNOUN‚Äù) Fraction of errors (Baseline) : 0.0850150462798 Fraction of errors (Viterbi) : 0.0850150462798 8.8029999733 seconds
-8.8029999733 seconds